 Instead of feeling guilty, focus on staying positive and educate yourself on how to best care for your baby.

 7 Signs of Cerebral Palsy in Preemies

 Generally, the earlier a child is born, the higher the risk of developmental complications like cerebral palsy.

 About 10% of preemies born before 28 weeks have cerebral palsy.

 Therefore, it’s essential to keep an eye out for early signs of cerebral palsy.
 The sooner you identify complications and seek management for them, the less impact they’ll have on your child’s quality of life.

 Typically, developmental delays are the first detectable sign of cerebral palsy in children.

 Cerebral palsy can range from mild to severe.
 Often, mild cases go unnoticed until children start missing developmental milestones.

-Generally, by 12 months, children can stand.
-By 15 months, they should be able to walk on their own.
+Generally, by 6 months, a baby can roll in both directions.
+By 9 months, they likely are able to sit without support.
+Around12 months old, children can stand, and by 15 months, they should be able to walk on their own.

 Remember to adjust your preemie’s age!
 For example, if your baby is 12 months old and was born 8 weeks early, their adjusted age would be 10 months.